Abererch

 The parish was abolished in 1934 and incorporated into that of Llannor, now the community of Llannor.
-It is a mostly Welsh-speaking village.
+It is a mostly Welsh-speaking village and its name is often truncated to "Berch" [bɛrχ] in the local Welsh dialect.

 There is a primary school, playschool, and a railway station.
-The church of St Cawrdaf is a grade I listed building.
+The Church of St Cawrdaf is a grade I listed building.

-Aber-erch has a beach which is between Pwllheli and Penychain (Haven Holiday Park).
+Aber-erch has a beach called 'Traeth Glan y Don' (which roughly translates to 'Shore of the wave beach') which extends from Morfa'r Garreg, Pwllheli to Pen-ychain.
 Parking for the beach is near the railway station.
 From the beach you have a view of Harlech Castle in the east all the way down to Tywyn (on a clearer day even further south) and to the west Pwllheli and the St Tudwal's Islands.
 Access to the beach is through a footpath next the caravan and camp-site.
 This beach is ideal for days when the wind is from the north or north west due to the sheltered bay.

 The ward includes the village of Y Ffor and the small settlement of Penrhos.